measurement-factory/squid-notes/thumbs.md

 ----

-Start with the latest supported version you can deploy.
+<a name="admin-which-version"></a>Start with the latest supported version you can deploy.
 ----

 When selecting the Squid (or OS) version to deploy, this rule maximizes the